Andreas Seiferth

 Andreas Seiferth (born 23 June 1989) is a German basketball retired player who last played for WWU Baskets Münster of the ProA.
 Standing at 2.09 m (6 ft 10 in), Seiferth usually played as center.

 Professional career

-On 1 August 2016, Seiferth signed with Medi Bayreuth of the Basketball Bundesliga (BBL).
-He averaged 11.2 points and 3.7 rebounds per game during the 2019-20 season.
-Seiferth re-signed with the team for two years on 10 July 2020.
+On August 1, 2016, Seiferth signed with Medi Bayreuth of the Basketball Bundesliga (BBL).
+During the 2019–20 season, he averaged 11.2 points and 3.7 rebounds per game.
+Seiferth re-signed with the team on July 10, 2020, on a two-year deal.

 International career

 Since 2012, Seiferth has played for the German national basketball team.

 Personal

 Andreas' brother, Martin Seiferth, was a professional basketball player as well.